 How do I open an HSA account?

-If you’re interested in learning more about Health Savings Accounts or would like to open a HSA at TS Bank, simply contact us via phone, email, Live Chat or in-person to get started.
+If you’re interested in learning more about Health Savings Accounts or would like to open a HSA at TS Bank, simply contact us via phone, email, Video Chat or in-person to get started.

 DO MORE with your money at TS Bank

 At TS Bank, we IGNITE PROSPERITY® by helping our clients do more with their money.
 Whether it’s saving a little extra cash each month or accomplishing a long-term strategy, our goal is to help you transform your financial life.
 Call and schedule an appointment today, one of our team members would love to help you do more with your money at TS Bank.
 TS Bank has eight locations in central and southwest Iowa.
 For more information visit tsbank.com or call 844-487-3030. #igniteprosperity